 - Now substitute the alignment of the electric field of an electromagnetic wave for the sheet of card, and plane polarization for the bars on the window.

-- In the case of a rainbow, it is the position of each raindrop on the arc of the bow, with respect to the observer, that determines the angle of the polarizing plane.
+- It is the position of each raindrop on the arc of a rainbow, with respect to the observer, that determines the angle of the polarizing plane.

 - Rainbows are typically 96% polarized.

 Let’s take this one step at a time

 - Rainbows form in the presence of sunlight, raindrops and an observer, and involve a combination of refraction, reflection and chromatic dispersion.